rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ```
 ![](Images/S3_P10.jpeg)

-It is understood that when "measure_value = 0" then values for "systolic" and "diastolic" are captured with valid information.
+It is understood that when `measure_value = 0` then values for `systolic` and `diastolic` are captured with valid information.

-But what if "measure_value != 0", the query was altered to obtain the results for further inspection:
+But what if `measure_value != 0`, the query was altered to obtain the results for further inspection:

 ```SQL
 SELECT *